 - a) No Impact The project site consists of a bridge replacements and is located in a rural area and there would be no change in land use.
 The project would not physically divide an established community. - b) No Impact The Yuba County General Plan designates the project site as Rural Community.
-The project site is surrounded by properties zoned "AR" Agricultural Residential and meets all the requirements and intents for this zone.
+The project site is surrounded by properties zoned "RR" Rural Residential and meets all the requirements and intents for this zone.
 No rezoning to accommodate the project is required.
-The project is consistent with the current General Plan policies and zoning designations. - c) No Impact As discussed in the Biological Resources section, no habitat conservation plans or similar plans currently apply to the project site.
-Both Yuba and Sutter Counties recently ended participation in a joint Yuba-Sutter Natural Community Conservation Plan/Habitat Conservation Plan (NCCP/HCP).
-The project site was not located within the proposed boundaries of the former plan and no conservation strategies have been proposed to date which would be in conflict with the project.
+The project is consistent with the current General Plan policies and zoning designations. - c) No Impact As discussed in the Biological Resources section, no habitat conservation plans, natural community conservation plans or similar plans currently apply to the project site.
+Both Yuba and Sutter Counties are in the process of preparing a joint Yuba-Sutter Natural Community Conservation Plan/Habitat Conservation Plan (NCCP/HCP).
+While the project site is located within the proposed boundaries of the plan, no conservation strategies have been proposed to date which would be in conflict with the project.

 XII.
-MINERAL RESOURCES Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? \boxtimes b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? \boxtimes a) and b) No Impact - Exhibit GS-5, Mineral Resource Locations, of the Yuba County 2030 General Plan Geology and Soils Background Report, identify known and expected mineral resources within Yuba County, respectively.
+MINERAL RESOURCES Potentially Less Than Significant Less Than No Would the project: Significant Significant Impact Impact a) Result in the loss of availability of a known m resource that would be of value to the region an residents of the state? b) Result in the loss of availability of a locally impormineral resource recovery site delineated on a general plan, specific plan or other land use plan? \boxtimes a) and b) No Impact- Exhibit GS-5, Mineral Resource Locations, of the Yuba County 2030 General Plan Geology and Soils Background Report, identify known and expected mineral resources within Yuba County, respectively.
 The project site is not located with an active mining area or a mineral resource zone in Exhibit GS-5.
 The project is expected to have no impact on mineral resources.

-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? \boxtimes c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes
+W II.
+NOISE ould the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes